quixio/quix-docs/docs/tutorials/influxdb-migration/overview.md

 This tutorial is divided up into several parts, to make it a more manageable learning experience.
 The parts are summarized here:

-1. [Optional - Install InfluxDB v2](./influxdb-v2-install.md) - in this step you install InfluxDB v2 locally.
+1. [Install InfluxDB v2](./influxdb-v2-install.md) - in this **optional** step you install InfluxDB v2 locally.
 If you already have an InfluxDB v2 installation, you can use that instead.
+If you'd rather just test things out locally first, the follow this step.

 2. [Create the project](./create-project.md) - create a project in Quix Cloud.
+You learn how to create the complete pipeline in this tutorial, but you can also [fork the project](../../create/fork-project.md) or [clone the project](../../create/clone-project.md).

-3. [Add an InfluxDB v2 source](./influxdb-source.md) - you add a Quix InfluxDB source connector to your pipeline.
+3. [Add an InfluxDB v2 source](./influxdb-source.md) - assuming you are building the pipeline yourself, you add a Quix InfluxDB source connector to your pipeline.
 This is used to get data into a Quix topic.

 4. [Add an InfluxDB v3 destination](./influxdb-destination.md) - you add a Quix InfluxDB destination connector to your pipeline.
 This enables you to publish data from Quix to InfluxDB v3.
+You then query your InfluxDB v3 database to ensure the data has been migrated correctly.

 5. [Summary](./summary.md) - conclusion and next steps.